jd878-gif/fraud-sentinel/engineering_reflection.md

 Cost at 10× (estimated): ~$180/month (Kinesis: $30, Glue: $80, Lambda: $20, DynamoDB: $50).

+What I'd do differently at 10× scale: Replace the in-memory velocity windows with DynamoDB atomic counters, move the enrichment layer to Glue Streaming on Kinesis, and add the Glue Schema Registry to handle the v1→v2 schema evolution without pipeline restarts.

-6. What AWS Costs Should I Expect?
+## 6. What AWS Costs Should I Expect?
-Student/Demo Setup (this pipeline, S3 only)
-Service	Usage	Monthly Cost
-S3 Storage (5 CSV files, ~2GB)	2 GB	~$0.05
-S3 GET requests	1,000	~$0.005
-Total		< $1/month
 Prototype (Kinesis + Lambda + DynamoDB + Glue)
 Service	Usage	Monthly Cost
 Kinesis Data Streams (2 shards)	24×7	~$22